-If you are traveling to Mexico by air check with the airline about their rules for transporting pets.
+If you are traveling to Mexico by air, check with the individual airline about their rules for transporting pets.
+Airlines may have different requirements regarding how pets may travel according to their size.
 It is also a good idea to check with your hotel or vacation rental manager as many places do not accept pets.

 Your animal may be placed in quarantine when entering Mexico if you do not have the proper paperwork with you.
-Even if all of your paperwork is in order, if your dog or cat does not look like it is in good health further examination by a licensed vet (at your expense) will be required before they are allowed to re-enter the United States or Canada.
+Even if all of your paperwork is in order, if your dog or cat does not look like it is in good health, further examination by a licensed vet (at your expense) will be required.

 For more information on bringing other animals and birds into Mexico, visit the USDA Animal and Plant Health Inspection Services website (US) or the CFIA Services website (Canada) to find the latest requirements.